Supporting each other through the Pandemic...

 We are making sure we are keeping in touch with the latest updates, directives and advice from both Government sources and the Church of England.

-Current measures in place for Sunday morning worship:
+Current measures in place for those who can't come to church for Sunday morning worship:

-We know what a huge impact this will have on so many.
+We know what a huge impact this will have had on so many.

-We are doing our best to ensure that everyone has access to the worshipping and praying community.
+We are doing our best to ensure that everyone has access to the worshipping and praying community and minimise any sense of isolation.

 If you are on WhatsApp (have a WhatsApp 'app') and would like to be part of this Sunday service WhatsApp group, please go to the 'contact us' page and email Trevor & Jacqui with your phone number and address (so we can vouch for who you are :) and they will add you to the group.